bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:26 AM CT, March 14</p>
+<p class="updated_time"> Latest data: 09:44 AM CT, March 14</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 50°, which is 3° *colder* than yesterday.
+Today's high is 49°, which is 3° *colder* than yesterday.
 Tomorrow is expected to be 11° **warmer** than today.

 Currently:

-- 37°
+- 38°
-- Overcast
+- Mostly Cloudy
-- 65% humidity
+- 66% humidity
-- 6 mph wind
+- 7 mph wind
-- 90% cloud cover
+- 86% cloud cover
 - 30 AQI 🟩
 - 0.91 inches of rain and 0.41 inches of snow expected in the next 48 hours